 Homer: South Peninsula Haven House 10-bed shelter for women and their children up to age 18 Emergency lodging and housing assistance is available for men, women, and families through support from the Alaska Housing Finance Corporation Male victims can receive short-term emergency shelter in a hotel through Haven House Transitional housing assistance is available to survivors for up to 2 years.
 Stay at shelter is around 30 - 60 days, but women can stay longer if they're working with advocates towards their goals In-shelter mental health counselor, groups for adults, and groups for children, including a children's gardening group that uses the on-site garden (see section 4 of prevention) Dogs can either stay in shelter with families or be housed temporarily at the animal shelter.

-Kenai: LeeShore Center 32-bed shelter for women and their children up to age 18 Kennels available at shelter for dogs; LeeShore Center collaborates with a local vet clinic to keep dogs current on shots Male victims who are in immediate danger may receive hotel accommodations through the LeeShore Center for safety Nearby is the LeeShore Center's 25-bed transitional housing facility where victims (who are not in immediate crisis) can stay for up to two years Emergency housing for victims for up to five days in a hotel through the Sovereign Nation of the Kenaitze's Na'ini Social Services Department In-shelter support and skill building groups for adults and for children, including groups run by staff from Kenaitze's Na'ini Social Services Department Stay at LeeShore Center's shelter is around 60-90 days, but transitional housing is available In-shelter support from the school district's homeless youth liaison and from local behavioral health services
+Kenai: LeeShore Center 32-bed shelter for women and their children up to age 18 Kennels available at shelter for dogs; LeeShore Center collaborates with a local vet clinic to keep dogs current on shots Male victims who are in immediate danger may receive hotel accommodations through the LeeShore Center for safety Nearby is the LeeShore Center's 25-bed transitional housing facility where victims (who are not in immediate crisis) can stay for up to two years Emergency housing for victims for up to five days in a hotel through the Sovereign Nation of the Kenaitze's Na'ini Social Services Department In-shelter support and skill building groups for adults and for children, including groups run by staff from Kenaitze's Na'ini Social Services Department Stay at LooShoro Contor's sholtor is around 60.90 In shalter support from the school district's